till-s/hidclient/README.md

 character typed on the computer's keyboard has to be mapped to a PS1 code.

 This is bad news for non-ASCII (international) users.
-Old PCs used to be built with the same hardware, supplying the same scan-codes everywhere but manufacturers would simply paint different symbols in different countries on the keys.
+Old PCs used to be built with the same keyboard hardware, supplying the same scan-codes and oblivious to language.
+Manufacturers would simply paint different symbols on the keys, depending on the targeted market and the keyboard driver software would then have to be configured for the language so that it matched the scan-code/label mapping of the keyboard's 'language'.

 This means that you have to switch the keyboard layout on the target device (e.g., tell the phone that you are using a German BT-keyboard).
-Then, when the target device receives the PS1 scan-code for ';' it interprets that as a 'ö' -- since that's what a German keyboard features at the physical location where the US keyboard has a ';'.
+Then, when the target device receives the PS1 scan-code for the key that is labeled ';' on a US keyboard it interprets that as a 'ö' -- since that's what a German keyboard features at that particular physical location.

-In order to provide at least minimal support for international characters I have added mappings for the few characters that can be encoded with the ALT modifier on PS1:
+In order to provide at least minimal support for international characters I have added mappings for the few characters that can be encoded with the ALT modifier on a (US-) PS1 keyboard:

 á,é,í¸ó,ú,ä,ö,ü,ñ and their upper-case variants.
 If the terminal sends UTF-8 sequences for these characters then `hidclient` will map then to the corresponding ALT-PS1 characters.

-In a similar fashion basic ANSI escape sequences that are used by the termial (mostly for cursor movement) are mapped to the PS1 UP, DOWN, LEFT, RIGHT, HOME, END etc. keys.
+In a similar fashion basic ANSI escape sequences that are used by the terminal (mostly for cursor movement) are mapped to the PS1 UP, DOWN, LEFT, RIGHT, HOME, END etc. keys.

 ### Use of Dead Key